Categories

 Do you get the cool tricks of qPCR primer design?

-qPCR primer design follows the basic rules of PCR and varies depending on the quantitative method.
-When designing primers for the SYBR dye method, attention should be paid to the key points such as primer length, G+C content, 3' end base selection, avoidance of dimers and hairpin structures, Tm value matching, ΔG value control, 5' end modification, product length and intron spanning.
-In addition to the above principles, the TaqMan probe method also needs to pay attention to avoiding G bases at t
+qPCR primer design follows basic PCR principles, but varies depending on the quantification method.
+For the SYBR dye method, key considerations include primer length, G+C content, 3' end base selection, avoidance of dimers and hairpin structures, Tm matching, ΔG control, 5' end modification, product length, and intron spanning.
+In addition to these principles, the TaqMan probe method also requires considerations such as avoiding G bases at the 5' end, a higher probe annealing temperature than th

-In the previous issue, we introduced the development history of PCR and the basic technical principles of qPCR.
-In this issue, we will also start to explain the primer design of qPCR experiment as promised!
+In the previous issue, we introduced the history of PCR and the basic technical principles of qPCR.
+In this issue, we will continue our discussion of primer design for qPCR experiments!

-2. The last base at the 3' end of the primer has a great influence on the efficiency of Taq enzyme DNA synthesis.
-Different last bases at the mismatch position lead to different amplification efficiencies.
+2. The last base at the 3' end of the primer has a significant impact on the efficiency of Taq enzyme DNA synthesis.
+Different last bases lead to different amplification efficiencies at the mismatch position.
 The mismatch rate of the last base A is significantly higher than that of the other three bases, followed by T. Therefore, the use of bases A or T at the 3' end of the primer should be avoided.
 In addition, primer dimers or hairpin structures may also cause PCR reaction failure.
-The 5' end sequence has little effect on PCR, so it is often used to introduce modification sites or markers;
+The 5' end sequence has little effect on PCR, so it is often used to introduce modification sites or markers.

-3. The primer bases should be randomly distributed, and they cannot have four consecutive bases that are complementary to each other.
+3. The primer bases should be randomly distributed and cannot have four consecutive bases that are complementary to each other.
 The primers cannot have four consecutive bases that are complementary to each other.

-4. The Tm value of the template position sequence corresponding to the primer is around 72℃, which can make the annealing condition optimal.
-There are many ways to calculate the Tm value, such as according to the formula Tm=4(G+C)+2(A+T).
-The nearest neighbor method is used in Oligo software.
-Try to use the same Tm value for the two primers (preferably the difference should not exceed 5℃).
-The annealing temperature is selected according to the lower Tm value.
-The annealing temperature of the two primers can also be balanced by changing the length of the primers.
-For longer primers, the Tm value needs to consider the kinetic parameters and is obtained from the "nearest neighbor" calculation method.
-Most of the existing PCR primer design software adopts this method;
+4. A Tm value of around 72°C for the primer sequence at the template position provides optimal annealing conditions.
+There are various methods for calculating Tm values, such as the formula Tm = 4(G + C) + 2(A + T).
+Oligo software uses the nearest neighbor method.
+Whenever possible, use the same Tm value for both primers (ideally, a difference of no more than 5°C).
+The annealing temperature is selected based on the lower Tm value.
+Alternatively, the annealing temperatures of the two primers can be balanced by varying the primer length.
+For longer primers, the Tm value requires consideration of kinetic parameters and is calculated using the "nearest neighbor" method.
+Most existing PCR primer design software utilizes this method.

-5. ΔG value refers to the free energy required for the formation of a double-stranded DNA, which reflects the relative stability of the base pairs within the double-stranded structure.
-Primers with a low ΔG value at the 3' end (the absolute value does not exceed 9) and relatively high ΔG values at the 5' end and in the middle should be selected.
-If the ΔG value at the 3' end of the primer is too high, it is easy to form a double-stranded structure at the mismatch point and trigger a DNA polymerization reaction;
+5. The ΔG value refers to the free energy required for DNA duplex formation and reflects the relative stability of base pairs within the duplex structure.
+Primers with a low ΔG value at the 3' end (absolute value no more than 9) and relatively high ΔG values at the 5' end and in the middle should be selected.
+A primer with a ΔG value that is too high at the 3' end of the primer can easily form a duplex structure at the mismatch point and trigger DNA polymerization.

-6. The energy value of primer dimers and hairpin structures is too high (more than 4.5 kcal/mol), which can easily lead to the formation of primer dimers and reduce the effective concentration of primers, making the PCR reaction unable to proceed normally.
+6. The energy value of primer dimers and hairpin structures is too high (over 4.5kcal/mol), which can easily lead to the formation of primer dimers and reduce the effective concentration of primers, making the PCR reaction unable to proceed normally.
 The product cannot form a secondary structure;

-7. The 5′ end of the primer can be modified, but the 3′ end of the primer cannot be modified;
+7. The 5′ end of the primer can be modified, but the 3′ end cannot be modified;

 8. The quantitative product is around 100-300;